soccertack/ml/README.md

 Midterm preparation

+[Programming]
+1. How to create my classifier from the output of training
-1. Sample code: run any skilearn example (NxD)
+ - Sample code: run any skilearn example (NxD)
 2. Cross-validation
-3. Figure generation code: for every two dimension combinations
+3. Cleanup data

+[Contents]
-4. List all the techniques we can use.
+1. List all the techniques we can use.
-5. Overfitting issues for each
+2. Overfitting issues for each
+3. Upload references